Msswamycreate/HospitalManagement_docs/README.md

 # Hospital Management System Team 2020T0015
 This is our internship project in kavach organisation.

-Team Members
+Team Members are

 Rituraj

-Govinda HS
+Govinda H S

-MS Swamy
+M S Swamy

 Naveen

 link to our project - https://hospitalmskavach.herokuapp.com/